 All Ph.D.
 Students are required to pass four examinations.
 The first is a written Comprehensive Examination, which should be taken within three to four quarters of full-time graduate study.
 The second is a Literature Review Examination (detailed below).
 The third is the Ph.D.
 Senate Exam (often referred to as ‘Advancement to Candidacy Exam’).
 The last is the Dissertation Defense.

 The Comprehensive Examination

 The examination will consist of questions from each of the five-core courses.
 A passing grade is 60 percent for successful completion of the Master’s degree, and 70 percent for qualification to the Ph.D. program.
 The examination will not exceed six hours in duration.
-The examination is usually administered the week after spring-quarter finals’ week in June.
-Typically, students take the exam after one year of full-time enrollment.
+The examination is usually administered in the second or third week of the spring quarter.
+Typically, students take the exam after completion of the core courses.
 This exam may only be retaken once before the end of the second year of study.

 The Literature Review Examination

 The Literature Review Examination tests the student’s ability to prepare and present a comprehensive overview of a topic based on existing journal literature.
 It should be a comprehensive discussion of the literature, scientific theory, problems or theoretical deficiencies, and possible areas of research in some area related to nanoscience or nanoengineering.
 The topic may be in the general area in which the student plans to pursue his or her thesis research, or it may be in an unrelated field of NanoEngineering.
 The topic must be approved by the three faculty member committee in advance of the seminar.
 The Literature Review Examination will conclude with a short preliminary overview of the student’s research project or their research proposal.
 This exam must occur within one year of the student having passed the Comprehensive Examination.